 "Supervision provides the container that holds the helping relationship within the therapeutic triad" Hawkins and Shohet, 1989

-I have a diploma in supervison.
-As a supervisor I provide safety and structure for you to manage any anxiety.
-I work in an integrative way from my training of Person Centre and Psychodynamic and with an understanding of Mindful CBT.
-I am currently on a Diploma in Psychotherapeutic Supervision.
+I finished a Diploma in Psychotherapeutic Supervision in 2013.
+In 2019 I attended a BPS course on Essential supervision skills.As a supervisor I provide safety and structure for you to manage any anxiety.
+I qualified as a counsellor in 2007 and with clients I work in an integrative way from my training of Person Centre and Psychodynamic and with an understanding of Mindful CBT.

 Supervisee say to me that from the supervision they feel a release and have a clear mind and they also are then feeling energised to go back to their clients.
 The relationship is key for us working together.